 Have you heard of the Museum of the Bible?
-What is it and what do we see inside?
+What is it and what can you see inside?

-In this article, let’s take a look at seven of its exciting exhibits:
+In this article, let’s take a look at 7 of its exciting exhibits:

 - The Impact of the Bible